timlabs/uscode/United States Code/TITLE 33-NAVIGATION AND NAVIGABLE WATERS/CHAPTER 36-WATER RESOURCES DEVELOPMENT/SUBCHAPTER IV-WATER RESOURCES STUDIES.md

 #### (e) Restrictions
 * The Secretary is authorized to carry out activities under this section for fiscal years 2015 through 2024.

+### §2270.
+Subsurface drain systems research and development
+* Subject to the availability of appropriations, the Secretary, acting through the Director of the Engineer Research and Development Center and, where appropriate, in consultation with other Federal agencies, shall carry out research and development activities relating to the use of subsurface drain systems as—

+  * (1) a flood risk-reduction measure; or

+  * (2) a coastal storm risk-reduction measure.